 One of the biggest takeaways from BrainStation was that the only thing constant about technology is change.
 New technologies are released everyday, and in order to grow, it is critical to continue to learn new skills.
 My experience at BrainStation reminded me that I am a lifelong learner and it is critical to stay current and push your boundaries.

-What are your next steps now that you’ve graduated from the program?
+What are your next steps now that you’ve graduated from the bootcamp?